schmitty2535/ms-documentation/blog/2024-10-17-Search-for-3D-Printed-Organization-System.md

 Staying organized in my hobby space has always been challenging, especially when my collection of tools and supplies continue to grow as I take on new projects.
 Thankfully, 3D printing is one of my hobbies and because of its versatility, and community of makers, I've found that it can be a great tool for organizing my space.
-Throughout my search, Gridfinity and MultiBoard have revealed themselves as two of the most popular 3D printed systems for organization.
+Throughout my search, Gridfinity and Multiboard have revealed themselves as two of the most popular 3D printed systems for organization.
 After careful consideration, I decided to go with MultiBoard and here's why, and how you can find the best 3D-printed organization system for your needs.